-H-Memento's full description.
-A pseudo-code for H-Memento is given in Algorithm 1.
-The output method performs the HHH set calculation as explained for exact HHH.
+HHH set calculation as explained for exact HHH.
 The calculation yields an approximate result as we only have an approximation for the frequency of each prefix.
 Thus, we conservatively estimate conditioned frequencies.

-For two dimensions, we use the inclusion-exclusion principle [16] (Definition 4.3) to avoid double counting.
+For two dimensions, we use the inclusion-exclusion principle [15] (Definition 4.3) to avoid double counting.

 Definition 4.3.
-Denote by glb(h,h') the greatest lower bound of h and h'. glb(h,h') is a unique common descendant of h and h' s.t. $\forall p: (q \le p) \land (p \le h) \land (p \le h') \Rightarrow p = q$.
-If h and h' have no common descendants, glb(h,h') = 0
+Denote by glb(h, h') the greatest lower bound of h and h'. glb(h, h') is a unique common descendant of h and h' s.t. $\forall p : (q \le p) \land (p \le h) \land (p \le h') \Rightarrow p = q$.
+If h and h' have no common descendants, glb(h, h') = 0

-A pseudo code for the update method is given in Algorithm 1, which is the same for one and two dimensions.
-The difference between these is encapsulated in the CALCPRED method which uses Algorithm 2 for one dimension and Algorithm 3 for two.
-In two dimensions, $C{p|HHH}$ is first set in Line 7 of Algorithm 1.
-Then, we remove previously selected descendant heavy hitters (Line 3, Algorithm 3) and finally we add back the common descendants (Line 6, Algorithm 3).
+A pseudo code for the update method is given in Algorithm 2, which is the same for one and two dimensions.
+The difference between these is encapsulated in the CALCPRED method which uses Algorithm 3 for one dimension and Algorithm 4 for two.
+In two dimensions, $C{p|HHH}$ is first set in Line 7 of Algorithm 2.
+Then, we remove previously selected descendant heavy hitters (Line 3, Algorithm 4) and finally we add back the common descendants (Line 6, Algorithm 4).
 The sampling error is accounted for in Line 8.
 Intuitively, our analysis shows which τ values guarantee that H-Memento solves the approximate HHHs problem.
+A formal proof of the algorithm's correctness appears in Section A.